-4.3.1 Effective area format
+Effective area format

-Here we specify the format to store the effective area (see Effective Area) of a full-enclosure IRF.
-It is possible to store as a function of the true energy or as a function of the reconstructed energy.
+Here we specify the format to store the effective area of a full-enclosure IRF.
+Effective area is always stored as a function of true energy. (see Effective Area)

 AEFF 2D

 Effective Area vs true energy

 The effective area as a function of the true energy and offset angle is saved as a BINTABLE HDU with required columns listed below.